-Go on a fun bike ride together as a family.
+One of my favorite summer activities is to go on a bike ride together.
+Get your family outside for a fun family bike ride.
 Make sure to log your bike miles on your 100 Miles Challenge printable.

 Nature Scavenger Hunt

 Give your kids a paper bag and a list of items to find out in nature.
-This might be a rock, pine cone, dandelion, etc. Have them go out and collect their findings in their bag.
-When they get back let everyone show up their new treasures.
+This might be a rock, pine cone, dandelion, etc. Have them go outside and collect their findings in their bag.
+When they get back let everyone show each other their new treasures.
 Such a fun way to get kids outside exploring.

 Go On A Hike

 Take your kids on an easy hike.
 Make sure everyone finds a hiking stick!
-That’s always a necessity in our family.
+Hiking sticks are always a necessity for our kids!

 Plant A Garden

-Have your kids help you plant a garden.
+Work together with your kids to plant a garden together.
 They will be so proud when they harvest their veggies.

 Jump On The Trampoline With Water Balloons

-Get out a ball and play catch.
-Try to see how many times you can catch it without letting it drop.
+Get out a ball and play catch together as a family.
+Try to see how many times you can catch the ball without letting it drop.

-Go outside and blow bubbles together.
-See who can make the biggest bubble!
+How about having fun blowing bubbles together.
+You could try to see who can make the biggest bubble!

 Play Night Games With Flash Lights

 Invite a group of friends over to play night games together.
-Our favorites are Ghost In The Graveyard and Kick The Can.
+Our favorites to play are Ghost In The Graveyard and Kick The Can.

 Make a Fairy Garden

 Use your creativity and put together a Fairy Garden in your back yard.
-Build a mini house out of twigs and decorate with twigs and flowers around.
+Build a mini house out of twigs and decorate with twigs and flowers.
 We did this a few years ago and it was such a fun summer activity!